adarshraj93/Self-Driving-Car-Engineer/P2-Advanced-Lane-Lines/README.md

 ## Introduction
-In this project, the primary goal of the project is to develop a pipeline to identify the lane boundaries in a video.
-The video stream should be able to detect the lane boundaries along with radius of curvature of the lane lines and vehicle psotion with respect to the centre of the lane.
+In this project, the primary goal is to develop a pipeline to identify the lane boundaries in a video.
+The video stream should be able to detect the lane boundaries along with the radius of curvature of the lane lines and vehicle position with respect to the centre of the lane.

 The final image needs to look like this:
 ![Lanes Image](./examples/example_output.jpg)